1

 「《周書》曰:『綿綿不絕,蔓蔓柰何? 豪氂不伐,將用斧柯。』 前慮不定,後有大患,將柰之何? 大王誠能聽臣,六國從親,專心并力壹意,則必無彊秦之患。 故敝邑趙王使臣效愚計,奉明約,在大王之詔詔之。」

-'The Zhou Book says: "Continuous without breaking, creeping—what to do?"
-Brambles not cut, one will use the axe handle.
-Forward considerations undecided, later there will be great calamity—what to do?
-If Your Majesty can truly listen to your minister, the six states form a close alliance, devote themselves together and unite their intentions, then there will certainly be no calamity from strong Qin.
-Therefore the King of Zhao from my humble city sends your minister to present my foolish plan and offer this clear covenant.
+'The Zhou Book says: "What can be done when the continuous thread is not cut and the creeping vine keeps spreading?
+If brambles are not cut away, one will have to take up the axe handle.
+If earlier plans are not settled, later there will be great calamity—what can be done then?
+If Your Majesty heeds me, the six states can form a close alliance, devote themselves to a common purpose, and unite their intentions; then mighty Qin will certainly pose no danger.
+Therefore, the King of Zhao has sent me from my humble state to present this foolish plan and offer this clear covenant.
 It awaits Your Majesty's command."

 25